cyjake/ssh-config/Readme.md

 ### `.find` sections by Host or Match

+**NOTICE**: This method is provided to find the corresponding section in the parsed config for config manipulation.
+It is NOT intended to compute config of certain Host.
+For latter case, use `.compute(host)` instead.

 To ditch boilerplate codes like the for loop shown earlier, we can use the `.find(opts)` available in the parsed config object.